FRRouting/frr/doc/user/pbr.rst

    | nexthopGroup    | This policy's nexthop group (if relevant) | Object  |
    +-----------------+-------------------------------------------+---------+

-   Finally, the ``nexthopGroup`` object above cotains information we know about the configured nexthop for this policy:
+   Finally, the ``nexthopGroup`` object above contains information we know about the configured nexthop for this policy:

    +---------------------+--------------------------------------+---------+